 Greg Stylski, Treasurer

 After graduating from UCL with a degree in East European Studies with Polish, Greg started his finance career as a volunteer gift aid clerk with Comic Relief back in 2005. he enjoyed his time there so much that he stayed as a finance assistant for both the Red Nose Day and Sport Relief campaigns and his finance career really kicked off.
 WaterAid followed, where Greg received most of his financial training, whilst working as a finance officer and he became professionally qualified as a chartered accountant (ACMA) in 2010.
-He now works as the Financial and Fundraising Accountant for VSO, supporting the senior management team with all income budgeting and reporting.
+After working as the Financial and Fundraising Accountant for VSO, he is now Head of Commercial Finance at Christian Aid.